SDSU Chemistry: Personnel Through the Ages

 served 1997-2004, B.S.
 Colorado School of Mines, M.S., Ph.D.
 Vanderbilt (Tim Hanusa), postdoc U. British Columbia (Peter Legzdins).
 Organometallic synthesis.
 One of our leading supervisors of undergraduate research and a dedicated lecturer, Dave single-handedly redesigned much of the Chem 200 lecture and lab syllabus.
 Left the department in 2004 and is now on the faculty of U. Arkansas, Fort Smith

 served 2003-; B.S.
 UC Santa Barbara, Ph.D.
 U. Texas.
 Bioinorganic chemistry and x-ray crystallography.
 A prominent bioinorganic chemist and x-ray crystyallographer, Carl joined the department as Chair with the hope of directing the expansion of the faculty to its former numbers, but instead had to steer us through the worst state budget in a dozen years.
 Carl has served as an NSF program officer and was elected a AAAS fellow in 2011.

 served 1978-; A.B., M.S.
 Oakland U. Michigan, Ph.D.
 UNC (Maurice Bursey).
 Mass spectroscopist, and department Chair from 1998-2003.

-served 1973-2001; A.B.
+(1926-2021) served 1973-2002; A.B.
 Northern Arizona U., M.S.
 USC, Ph.D.
 '52 U. Tennessee and Oak Ridge Institute of Nuclear Studies (G. Frederick Smith).
 Physical chemist.
 Jim was invited to become SDSU's Graduate Dean by President Brage Golding after being at Purdue U. as a Professor of Chemistry.
-Dean of the Graduate Division and Vice President of Research until his retirement.
+Jim served as Dean of the Graduate Division and Vice President of Research until his retirement.
+His obituary.